Observed situation in France for the week 12 of the year 2025, from 03/17/2025 to 03/23/2025 :

 Previously on sentiweb

-Subject to future data consolidation, this rate is slightly increasing compared to the previous week (consolidated data for 2025w01: 9 [4; 15]) but is at a lower level of activity than those usually observed during this period.
+Subject to future data consolidation, this rate is stable compared to the previous weeks and corresponds to a lower activity level than those usually observed at this time of the year (consolidated data for 2025w11: 9 [4; 13]).

 Data sources: Sentinelles